What Happens

 Questions to ask an attorney

 What is their level of expertise and track record handling your type of case?
-What is their policy regarding communicating with clients?
+What is their policy for communicating with clients?

 BE WARY